 - 2.1.
 The purpose of this procedural document is to make clear the processes for students when MIE takes disciplinary action and for students who are the subject of disciplinary action so that all concerned understand their rights and obligations. - 2.2.
-All students are bound by MIE policies such as Child Safeguarding Statement, Safeguarding Policy: Children, Safeguarding Policy: Vulnerable Persons, the Dignity and Respect Policy, the MIE IT Acceptable Use Policy and the MIE Staff & Students Code of Conduct for Use of IT Systems, Procedure for Preventing and Responding to Cases of Suspected Plagiarism. - 2.3.
+All students are bound by MIE policies such as Child Safeguarding Statement, Safeguarding Policy: Children, Safeguarding Policy: Vulnerable Persons, the Dignity and Respect Policy, the MIE IT Acceptable Use Policy the MIE Staff & Students Code of Conduct for Use of IT Systems, the Academic Integrity Policy and the Academic Integrity Procedure - 2.3.
 The procedure to be followed for such serious offences, are described in detail in this procedure (See Section 6).